 The GEBS Office will collect and tally the scores.
-For each closedbook question, the grades submitted by the two primary graders will be averaged to provide a grade.
-If a student receives one passing (80%) or above) and one failing (79 % and below) grade from the two primary graders on the same closed book question, the two graders will confer in order to resolve the grading discrepancy for that question.
+For each closed-book question, the grades submitted by the two primary graders will be averaged to provide a grade.
+If a student receives one passing (80% or above) and one failing (79 % and below) grade from the two primary graders on the same closed book question, the two graders will confer in order to resolve the grading discrepancy for that question.
 If the two graders cannot reach a consensus regarding either a pass or fail grade, the exam question will be sent to a third grader.
 The two closest grades out of the three will be averaged.
 If the three grades are evenly distributed all three scores will be averaged.
-A passing grade (80%) is required on each of the closed book components and on each section of the oral exam to pass the CCE.
-The performance of students who do not achieve an overall passing score will be reviewed on a case-by-case basis by the GEBSAP, which will then recommend either dismissal or a specific protocol for remediating the CCE.
+A passing grade (80% or above) is required on each of the closed book components and on each section of the oral exam to pass the CCE.
+The performance of students who do not achieve an overall passing score will be reviewed on a case-by-case basis by the GEBSAP committee, which will then recommend either dismissal or a specific protocol for remediating the CCE.
+If there are focal deficiencies (e.g., a failing grade on a particular CCE component), the GEBSAP committee may, at their discretion, allow the student to retake that portion of the exam.
+However, in no case will a student be permitted more than retakes on a component failed on the first sitting of the exam.
+If the student cannot earn a passing grade on the second retake of that component (i.e., on the third attempt), the student will face immediate dismissal.
+Prior to final dismissal for failing the CCE, students facing that prospect will have the option to withdraw from the degree program.
+The Associate Dean will forward the GEPSAP decision to the student.